kiranshahi/pneumonia-analysis/README.md

-# Pneumonia CNN — Colab-friendly Project
+# Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations

 Train, evaluate, and visualize Grad-CAM for binary chest X-ray classification (Normal vs Pneumonia) with **consistent preprocessing**, **patient-wise split**, and **multi-model ensembling**.